 There are handheld scanners available for all working environments.
 Basic models are designed for retail, office or light industrial use.
 Scanner manufacturers know that scanners do get dropped and knocked, so even standard models are designed to survive drops onto concrete.

 For demanding, industrial environments, there are handheld scanning devices that are designed with IP65-seals to withstand dust and water.
 These tough scanners are built to tolerate 5000 2m drops, even in freezer conditions.

 In less challenging environments scanners are sometimes mistreated so investing in a more rugged design can prove a wise decision when compared not only the cost of a replacement scanner but also the cost of the downtime from being without a scanning device.

 insignia stock rugged handheld scanners that can withstand the water, dirt, and falls that can be hard to avoid.

-insignia stock a wide range of handheld scanners from the world's leading brands.
+insignia stock a wide range of handheld scanners, barcode scanners, mobile scanners and more, from the world's leading brands.
 If you have further barcode scanning questions our sales team would be happy to discuss your data capture requirements, whether it is scanning, or even printing barcode labels.